The Best Essential Guide of Tokyo Japan

 Use google maps to arrive to the entrance of the Tokyo National Museum.
 Pay your ticket at the fenced area and go passing the long fountain to the building below.

-After that, go down the stairs and you will arrive to some rooms with some masterpieces of Buddhist sculptures (photo).
+photo).
 As you will visit in this trip some Shinto shrines and Buddhist temples, it is time for you to understand the basic of Japanese religions.

 First you have Shinto, which is a shamanistic religion that has been in Japan for millenniums.
 Shinto believes that all kind of spiritual creatures lives in nature with us (and also the spirits of the deceased), and more concretely when you go to a shrine you visit one of this creatures that you cannot see but lives there.